Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Nosferatu (Eastern Europe)</td>
       <td>Degenerate subtype prone to disease transmission and rapid devolution.
 Unlike Kindred, not only does intelligence increase with age, but so does their hunger.
-This usually trends towards increased agression.
+This usually trends towards increased aggression.
 Prone to being lone operators.</td>
     </tr>
     <tr>
       <td>Obayifo (West Africa)</td>